pixorama/pi_romulus/README.md

 [![Code Health](https://landscape.io/github/ArthurMoore85/pi_romulus/master/landscape.svg?style=flat)](https://landscape.io/github/ArthurMoore85/pi_romulus/master)
 [![Build Status](https://travis-ci.org/ArthurMoore85/pi_romulus.svg?branch=master)](https://travis-ci.org/ArthurMoore85/pi_romulus)

+**NOTE
+Development of Pi Romulus is done [at GitLab](https://gitlab.com/arthurmoore85/pi_romulus).**

+**This repository will be kept up to date with releases from Pi Romulus, but only with releases and not during active development.
+For development versions, please visit the Gitlab page.**

 Retropie ROM downloader

 Based on Romulus, the Linux Retropie ROM manager, Pi Romulus is intended to fill a gaping hole